edlyn-e/plant-project/README.md

 ### Criteria

-A minimum of two pages:
+A minimum of three pages:

 -   Home Page
     -   Product grid